Masters of the Universe (comics): Dark Horse / DC minicomics (2011-2015)

 Dark Horse Comics produced the first three minicomics for inclusion in Mattel's Masters of the Universe Classics toy line, continuing the series of minicomics introduced in the 1980s Masters toys.
 The minicomics were written by Tim Seeley and drawn by Wellinton Alves, with covers by Eric Powell.
 According to Seeley, these minicomics would conclude the story originally planned to be the new direction of the 1980s action-figure line before it was cancelled.
 The story dealt with the Powers of Grayskull line, which included King Hiss and He-Ro, tying the toy continuity to the He-Man line and known as The New Adventures of He-Man.
 Seeley said that this comic line was intended to blend the He-Man continuities and select the best stories and ideas from MOTU history.

 DC took over the Masters of the Universe Classics minicomics in 2012, with artwork by Wellinton Alves and Axel Gimenez.
-Five more minicomics were published to be included with the MOTU Classics line action-figures; the first told the origin story of Keldor (Skeletor), the second dealt with He-Man and Skeletor's final battle after their intergalactic New Adventures.
+Five more minicomics were published to be included with the MOTU Classics line action figures; the first told the origin story of Keldor (Skeletor), the second dealt with He-Man and Skeletor's final battle after their intergalactic New Adventures.
 The third begins ushering in the Son of He-Man era (introduced as a new series concept by Lou Scheimer in the 1990s, but never produced); which then continues for two more issues, culminating in the Third Ultimate Battleground.

-DC Comics (2012-2020)
+DC Comics (2012–2020)

 A Masters of the Universe comic book series was relaunched by DC Comics in June 2012, first appearing as a series of digital comics.
 This was quickly followed by a six issue mini-series and all new revised origin issues for He-Man, Skeletor and Hordak.
-After a crossover mini-series with superheroes from the DC Comics universe in 2013, an ongoing series ran for 19 issues through 2014, before being replaced by the 'He-Man The Eternity War' 15 issue series in 2015/2016.
-This introduced a new back-story for He-man's sister She-ra (as Despara), Skeletor (as the half-Garn son of King Miro), Hordak, and the Snakemen; moving the storyline further along, with a new Horde invasion of Eternia and He-Man taking the Eternian throne, amongst other new developments.
+After a crossover mini-series with superheroes from the DC Comics universe in 2013, an ongoing series ran for 19 issues through 2014, before being replaced by the 'He-Man The Eternity War' 15-issue series in 2015–2016.
+This introduced a new back-story for He-man's sister She-Ra (as Despara), Skeletor (as the half-Garn son of King Miro), Hordak, and the Snakemen; moving the storyline further along, with a new Horde invasion of Eternia and He-Man taking the Eternian throne, amongst other new developments.
 He-Man/ThunderCats, a crossover with another heroic 1980's action figure line, ThunderCats, was also produced for 6 issues in 2016–2017.
-The current DC Masters of the Universe property is a 6-part crossover series with DC Comics' Injustice Storyline.
-The last comic book series from this run by DC Comics was He-Man and the Masters of the Multiverse 6-issue limited series released from 2019-2020.
+The current DC Masters of the Universe property is a six-part crossover series with DC Comics' Injustice Storyline.
+The last comic book series from this run by DC Comics was He-Man and the Masters of the Multiverse six-issue limited series released from 2019 to 2020.

-Dark Horse Comics (2021)
+Dark Horse Comics (2021–present)

 On July 7, 2021, Dark Horse Comics released the first issue of the four issue miniseries that serves as a prequel to the animated series Masters of the Universe Revelation released by Netflix.